-This project is anticipated to function as a boundary organization providing a range of research-based activities linking basic climate science to impacts and decision-making needs.
-It will link the synthesis, interpretation and translation of physical climate information, including NOAA's and other agencies' monitoring and prediction capabilities, with interdisciplinary applications research on impacts, vulnerabilities and decision making needs and capabilities of information users, and the enhancement of the institutional and technical capacity for the application of climate information to support proactive planning and response.
-This work will be done in partnership with other national, regional and international scientific and resource management, and development institutions.
+The IRAP team, supported by NOAA and USAID, is co-led by the International Research Institute for Climate and Society (IRI) and the University of Arizona.
+Members of the project group bring to the table a diverse suite of expertise spanning the physical and social sciences, as well as experts in training, policy development and analysis, regional knowledge, development, communications and outreach.
+The IRAP team itself is anticipated to provide a boundary function, providing a range of research-based activities linking basic climate science to impacts and decision-making needs.
+It will connect the synthesis, interpretation and translation of physical climate information, including monitoring and prediction capabilities, with interdisciplinary applications research on impacts, vulnerabilities and decision making needs and capabilities of information users, and the enhancement of the institutional and technical capacity for the application of climate information to support proactive planning and response.